-We have built a 4-D-VAR data assimilation algorithm for retrieving vertical DSD profiles and vertical wind under the bright band from observations coming from a micro rain radar (MRR) and a co-located disdrometer, and associated to a vertical propagation model.
-In this paper, we focused on the data assimilation algorithm (the algorithm finely handles measurements of various natures collected at different resolutions).
-We consequently chose to use a simple propagation model taking only into account gravity and vertical wind.
-Because of the limitations of the model, the retrieval algorithm is fit to study stratiform, light rain events.
+We have built a 4-D-VAR data assimilation algorithm for retrieving vertical DSD profiles and vertical wind under the bright band from observations coming from a micro-rain radar (MRR) and from a co-located disdrometer, associated with a vertical propagation model.
+In this paper, we focused on the data assimilation algorithm.
+The algorithm finely handles measurements of various natures collected at different resolutions.
+We consequently chose to use a simple propagation model, only taking gravity and vertical wind into account.
+Because of the limitations of the model, the retrieval algorithm is currently only suitable to study stratiform, light rain events.

-The algorithm has been firstly applied to simulated data, in a twin experiment context.
-On simulated observations, despite the addition of instrumental noise and turbulence effects, we showed that it is able to retrieve DSD fields along with vertical wind patterns and intensities thanks to radar Doppler spectra and disdrometer drop fluxes.
-In particular, the algorithm appears able to handle the turbulence impact on Doppler spectra 20 even if the turbulence is not explicitly implemented in the propagation model.
+The algorithm was firstly applied to simulated data in a twin experiment context.
+In simulated observations, despite the addition of instrumental noise and turbulence effects, we showed that the proposed technique was able to retrieve DSD fields along with vertical wind patterns and intensities thanks to radar Doppler spectra and disdrometer drop fluxes.
+In particular, the algorithm appears able to handle the turbulence impact on Doppler spectra even if the turbulence is not explicitly implemented in the propagation model.

-The good behavior of the algorithm is assessed on a light rain event during which co-localized MRR and optical disdrometer were used in the south of France during the HyMeX campaign.
-According to this work, the algorithm appears able to make the best of the two instrument data.
+The behavior of the algorithm is assessed on a light rain event during which co-localized MRR and optical disdrometer were used in the south of France during the HyMeX campaign.
+According to this work, the algorithm appears able to make the best use of the data from the two instruments.
 In particular, we noticed (suspicious) vertical trends on the MRR products which cannot be reproduced by the propagation model due to its conservative nature.
-However, despite this trend the assimilation algorithm is able to produce a good compromise between the observations at different heights.
-The vertical retrieved wind field, although not independently validated, is spatially and temporally coherent and consistent with what can be expected for a rain event such as the one studied here.
-The DSD fields also appeared spatially coherent and self-consistent.
-By combining ground and radar data the presented algorithm is therefore able to retrieve the vertical wind field and to improve the DSD profile retrieval.
+However, despite this trend, the assimilation algorithm is able to produce a good compromise between the observations at different heights.
+The vertical retrieved wind field, although not independently validated, is spatially and temporally coherent with what can be expected for a rain event such as the one studied here.
+The DSD fields also appear spatially coherent and self-consistent.
+By combining ground and radar data, the presented algorithm is therefore able to retrieve the vertical wind field and to improve the DSD profile retrieval.

 Independent information on the vertical wind and/or on the DSD are nevertheless necessary to estimate the performances of the algorithm.
-For this purpose, we could use wind profilers (see for instance Williams, 2012, which retrieves vertical wind in rain from 2 profilers).
+For this purpose, we plan to use dual-frequency wind profilers (see for instance Williams, 2012, which retrieves vertical wind in rain from two profilers).
 Another possibility would be to use the methods developed by Giangrande et al. (2010) or Tridon and Battaglia (2015), which retrieve vertical winds and DSD from K band and/or W band Doppler spectra.
 We could also study the impact on the quality of the retrievals of the addition of other frequencies directly in the assimilation process.

 Some improvements are needed to provide an algorithm suitable for various weather situations (tropical rain and convective events, for instance).
 In our model, we discarded horizontal motions.
 This hypothesis is valid only if there is no significant horizontal wind or at least if the DSD is sufficiently homogeneous in the horizontal plane.
-It will be necessary to evaluate more precisely the impact of such an hypothesis.
-Another possibility would consist in taking into account the horizontal wind by extending the sions, ...), and therefore to determine which are really essential for the assimilation algorithm.
-It would also help to better parameterize the algorithm through its ability to explain the observations.

-20 model with an additional spatial dimension.
+It will be necessary to evaluate the impact of such an hypothesis more precisely.
+Another possibility would consist in taking into account the horizontal wind by extending the model with an additional spatial dimension.
 In our case, this can be done with the use of the YAO assimilation tool that provides a simple way to do it.